Gustivus/LRS-Fib-Squeeze-/README.md

 - **Reversal Detection:** Look for histogram inversions and band breaches as reversal clues.
 - **Volatility Regime Shifts:** Anticipate changes in volatility structure.

+### 1. Volatility Compression & Breakout Theory
+Markets tend to **cycle between contraction and expansion**:
+- **Compression:** Volatility dries up, ranges get smaller, order books tighten.
+This often represents balance between buyers and sellers.
+- **Expansion:** A new imbalance occurs, volatility spikes, and a directional move begins.

+Statistically, volatility clustering means that **low volatility periods are more likely to be followed by high volatility** than vice versa.
+Catching the **transition** can offer low-risk/high-reward trades.

+---

+### 2. Why Linear Regression Slope?
+Traditional squeeze indicators (like **Bollinger Bands / Keltner Channels**) measure volatility based on **price ranges** alone.
+LRS instead measures the **trend velocity** of price movement, not just its dispersion.

+**Advantages:**
+- Captures directional bias earlier than BB/KC squeezes.
+- Filters sideways chop better because slope changes precede band expansion.
+- Can identify squeezes inside trending moves, not just range-bound ones.

+---

+### 3. Why Fibonacci Levels?
+Fibonacci ratios (23.6%, 38.2%, 50%, 61.8%, 78.6%) are widely used in trading to measure **retracements and extensions**.
+Here they are applied to the **slope range**, not price:
+- The slope retracing to a fib level can indicate a “healthy pullback” before trend continuation.
+- Helps set **context** for whether the slope is approaching overextension or support levels.

+---

+### 4. Adaptive Thresholds vs. Fixed Thresholds
+While a fixed compression threshold works, volatility regimes change:
+- Adaptive modes (z-score or percentile) adjust thresholds dynamically.
+- Makes the squeeze detection robust to different instruments, timeframes, and market phases.

+---

+### 5. Histogram Direction & Smoothing
+The histogram represents **signed compression magnitude**:
+- Height = Strength of squeeze or expansion
+- Sign = Direction bias (positive = bullish, negative = bearish)

+Smoothing logic (Sign Vote, Deadzone, Reversal Block) prevents noisy one-bar flips that plague other squeeze methods.
 ---

 ## Tunable Inputs & Instructions